19-Year Term Life Insurance

 Laddering vs. One 19-Year Term Policy

-Laddering involves owning multiple policies with different term lengths so coverage decreases as obligations decline.
-For example, some families pair a shorter term with a longer one to concentrate coverage in the early, high-expense years.
+Laddering involves owning multiple policies with different durations so coverage decreases as obligations decline.
+Some families prefer this because it concentrates the most coverage in the early, high-expense years and then reduces later, when the household is stronger financially.

 A single 19-year policy is simpler—one premium, one policy, one expiration date.
-Laddering can be more precise, but it also introduces complexity.
-The right approach depends on how predictable your future milestones are.
+Laddering can be more precise, but it also introduces complexity and requires periodic review.
+The right approach depends on how predictable your milestones are and how much simplicity you want in your plan.

 Availability of custom term lengths varies by carrier and state.
 We’ll compare all viable options.